 When do I return to the office after surgery?

-Your first post-operative appointment at Dr. Farjo's office is scheduled for 6 to 8 days after surgery for suture removal and a thorough discussion of your surgery.
+Your first post-operative appointment at our office is scheduled for 6 to 10 days after surgery for suture removal and a thorough discussion of your surgery.

 How long will my knee be painful?

 This is a difficult question, as every patient is different.
-Dr. Farjo will typically give you a narcotic pain medication to take after surgery.
+You will typically be given a narcotic pain medication to take after surgery.
 Most patients require this for only the first few days after surgery.

 When can I drive again?